-The library building, Russell Hall, includes individual and group study rooms, wired and wireless internet access, and a full program of events throughout the year.
-The Library regularly hosts seminars, book talks, musical performances by members of the Teachers College community, and other events.
+The library building, Russell Hall, includes bookable individual and group study rooms, wireless internet access, and a full program of free events throughout the year.
+The Library regularly hosts book talks, live musical performances by members of the Teachers College community, and other events.
 The Library Café at the library entrance offers beverage and snack services during library hours.
 The Smith Learning Theater on the fourth floor of Russell Hall offers a state-of-art venue for complex teaching, learning, and research activities that combine physical settings, digital components, and content in diverse forms and formats.